ShaiMahnai/IsracardClient/README.md

 ## Installation and Setup Instructions
-Clone down this repository.
+Clone down this repository (git clone https://github.com/ShaiMahnai/IsracardClient).
 You will need node and npm installed globally on your machine.

 ### Installation: